 Recommendations of the Uniform Law Commission to amend the Uniform Interstate Family Support Act (UIFSA) will change the processing of international cases.

+The ULC appointed a drafting committee to consider revisions of the UIFSA that will be needed for the United States (US) to be able to comply with the requirements of the new Hague Convention on the International Recovery of Child Support and Other Forms of Family Maintenance.
 The drafting committee limited amendments to only those required to comply with the requirements of the Convention.
 Articles 1-6 are modified to include foreign support orders when procedures for handling Convention cases would be the same as in current UIFSA procedures for domestic cases.
 A new Article 7 will apply only to international cases and address the requirements unique to the Convention, e.g., reasons to refuse recognition of a foreign support order.

 The 2008 amendments were approved at the ULC 2008 Annual Meeting on 7/24/08.
 Eleven states have enacted the 2008 amendments: FL, GA, ME, MO, NM, NV, ND, RI, TN, UT, and WI.
 Thus far in 2013, the 2008 amendments have been introduced in MN, PR, and WA.

 Senator Robert Menendez (D-NJ) introduced the Strengthen and Vitalize Enforcement of Child Support (SAVE Child Support) Act (S. 3848) on 9/28/10 and again (S. 1383) on 7/19/11.
 One provision of S 3848 is the requirement that each state have the 2008 UIFSA amendments in effect by 1/1/13.
 Senator Menendez reintroduced his SAVE Child Support Act (S. 508) for a third time on 3/14/13.